 Make the most of your cloud investment with Azure Cost Management

-Azure Cost Management, also known as Cloudyn, helps your organisation manage cloud spend across Azure, AWS and Google Cloud Platform.
-It provides you with the tools to monitor, allocate and optimise cloud spend so you can accelerate future investment with confidence.
+Azure Cost Management, also known as Cloudyn, helps your organization manage cloud spend across Azure, AWS, and Google Cloud Platform.
+It provides you the tools to monitor, allocate, and optimize cloud spend so you can accelerate future investment with confidence.
 Azure Cost Management is available for free to all Azure customers and partners to manage their Azure spend.
-Start using Azure Cost Management for free.
+Start to use Azure Cost Management for free.

-First Microsoft Azure Stack systems are headed for your data centres
+First Microsoft Azure Stack systems are headed to your datacenters

-Azure Stack is an extension of Azure, letting you uniquely meet hybrid requirements like compliance, latency and true consistency as part of your hybrid cloud strategy.
-Azure Stack is now shipping through Dell EMC, Hewlett Packard Enterprise (HPE) and Lenovo.
+Azure Stack is an extension of Azure, letting you uniquely meet hybrid requirements like compliance, latency, and true consistency as a part of your hybrid cloud strategy.
+Azure Stack is now shipping through Dell EMC, Hewlett Packard Enterprise (HPE), and Lenovo.
 Azure Stack integrated systems from Cisco are ready to order now.
 Additionally, Wortmann plans to introduce terra integrated systems for Azure Stack by the end of this year.
-You can also buy Azure Stack as a managed service from Avanade, Rackspace and several Microsoft Supplier Programme (MSP) partners.
+You can also buy Azure Stack as a managed service from Avanade, Rackspace, and several Microsoft Supplier Program (MSP) partners.
 Azure Stack certification materials for IT professionals are available now, and certification exams will start early next year.
 Learn more.

 Microsoft SQL Server 2017 generally available

-As of 2 October 2017, Microsoft SQL Server 2017 is generally available.
+As of October 2, 2017, Microsoft SQL Server 2017 is generally available.
 Bring the industry-leading performance and security of SQL Server to Linux and Docker containers for production workloads, enabling developers to build intelligent apps using their preferred language and environment.
-Rest assured with innovative security features, transform your business with artificial intelligence built in, and deliver insights wherever your users are with mobile BI.
-From now until 30 June 2018, take advantage of the SQL Server on Linux offer, providing access to SQL Server 2017 on Linux at significant savings through an annual subscription.
+Be rest assured with innovative security features, transform your business with artificial intelligence built-in, and deliver insights wherever your users are with mobile BI.
+Now through June 30, 2018, take advantage of the SQL Server on Linux offer, providing access to SQL Server 2017 on Linux at significant savings through an annual subscription.